DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

 To reason about the poses of individual objects in the observed scene, we need to convert the initial RGB observation into a more functional, object-level representation.
-We use the Mask R-CNN model \cite{mask-r-cnn} from the Detectron2 library \cite{detectron2} to detect objects in an image and generate segmentation masks $\{M_i\}^n_i$.
+We use the Mask R-CNN model \cite{mask-r-cnn} from the Detectron2 library \cite{detectron2} to detect objects in an image and generate segmentation masks $M_i$.
 This model was pre-trained on the LVIS dataset \cite{lvis}, which has $1200$ object classes, being more than sufficient for many rearrangement tasks.
-For each object, Mask R-CNN provides us with a bounding box, a segmentation masks, and a class label.
+For each object, Mask R-CNN provides us with a bounding box, a segmentation mask, and a class label.
 However, we found that whilst the bounding box and segmentation mask predictions are usually high quality and can be used for pose estimation (described in Section~\ref{ss:pose-estimation}), the predicted class labels are often incorrect due to the large number of classes in the training dataset.

 As we are using labels of objects in the scene (described in Section~\ref{ss:prompt-generation}) to construct a prompt for an image diffusion model, it is crucial for these labels to be accurate.
-Therefore, instead of directly using predicted object class labels, we pass RGB crops around each object's bounding box through an OFA image-to-text captioning model \cite{ofa}, and acquire a text description of the objects in the initial scene observation, $\{c_i\}^n_i$.
+Therefore, instead of using Mask R-CNN's predicted class labels, we pass RGB crops around each object's bounding box through an OFA image-to-text captioning model \cite{ofa}, to get text descriptions $c_i$ of the objects in the initial scene image.
 Generally, this approach allows us to more accurately predict object class labels and go beyond the objects in Mask R-CNN's training distribution, and even obtain their visual characteristics such as colour or shape.
 Finally, we also pass each object crop through a CLIP visual model \cite{clip}, giving each object a 512-dimensional visual-semantic feature vector $v_i$.
 These features will be used later for matching objects between the initial scene image and the generated image.
+An alternative approach would be to also infer captions for generated objects and use them for matching, but this would rely on the captioning model's ability to recognise generated objects.

-In summary, by the end of this stage, we have converted an initial scene RGB observation $I_I$ into an object-level representation of the scene $\{M_i, c_i, v_i\}^n_i$, which represents each object by a segmentation mask, a text caption, and a semantic feature vector.
+In summary, by the end of this stage, we have converted an RGB observation $I_I$ into an object-level representation $\left(M_i, c_i, v_i\right)$, which represents each object by a segmentation mask, a text caption, and a semantic feature vector.